A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Preliminaries and background material

+For a nodal curve $C$ with core $Z$, we say that a component $D$ of $C$ \emph{cleaves} to $q\in Z$ if $D$ is joined to $Z$ at $q$ through a chain of rational curves.

-\begin{lem} Regular semistable models of the $(k_1,\ldots,k_r)$-tailed ribbon can be classified.
-If the core is a smooth curve of genus two $Z$, the sets of tails $\{T_1^i,\ldots,T_{k_i}^i\}_{i=1,\ldots,r}$ belong to the same $k_i$-leaved tree, or to two conjugate ones.
-All the trees have the same length from root to leaves, independent of $r$ and the choice of a leaf.
-The configuration of attaching points on $Z$ is such that the hyperelliptic cover maps it to the corresponding configuration of noded points on $R_\text{red}$, up to reparametrisation of the latter. \end{lem}
+\begin{lem} Regular semistable models of a $(k_1,\ldots,k_r)$-tailed ribbon can be classified.
+If the core is a smooth curve of genus two $Z$, the sets of tails $\{T_1^i,\ldots,T_{k_i}^i\}_{i=1,\ldots,r}$ cleave to the same (or to conjugate) point(s) of $Z$, and are all equidistant from the core (independently of $i$ and $j$ in $T^i_j$).
+The configuration of attaching points on $Z$ is such that the hyperelliptic cover maps it to the corresponding configuration of noded points on $R_\text{red}$, up to reparametrisation. \end{lem}

 \begin{proof} A word-by-word repetition of the argument of \cite[Proposition 4.3]{B}. \end{proof}